dbohdan/hicolor/README.md

 Conversion to and from the HiColor format does not preserve transparency.

 The program is written in C with minimal dependencies and builds as a static binary by default.
-It is known to work on Linux (aarch64, i386, riscv64, x86\_64), FreeBSD, NetBSD, OpenBSD, and Windows 98 Second Edition, 2000 Service Pack 4, XP, 7, and 10.
+It is known to work on Linux (aarch64, i386, riscv64, x86_64), FreeBSD, NetBSD, OpenBSD, and Windows 98 Second Edition, 2000 Service Pack 4, XP, 7, and 10.

 ## Known bugs and limitations

+### Security

+The command-line version of HiColor (but not the library) uses [cute_png](https://github.com/RandyGaul/cute_headers) to read PNG files. cute_png is intended for trusted input.
+This means that a maliciously-crafted PNG file could hack the HiColor CLI.
+To be safe, only feed HiColor PNG files you created yourself.
+Recompress PNG files from the Internet with a trusted program.

 ### PNG file size